microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 showHello("greeting");
 ```

-Calling `showHello` makes `main.ts` change an object on the page in addition to writing to the console.
+Calling `showHello` makes `main.ts` change the paragraph's text in addition to writing to the console.
 Now change your gulpfile to the following:

 ```js